Get the Recipe

 - The Food Lover's Companion, on the other hand, says the two terms can be used interchangeably.

-With that out of the way, I expect to hear no more on that semantics discussion this holiday season, and certainly not in the comments of this post.
+With that out of the way, I expect to hear no more on that semantic discussion this holiday season, and certainly not in the comments of this post.

 So, moving on: stuffing.

 While it can be made with any number of bases, the most popular type (and my favorite) is made with bread, broth, eggs, and butter.
-Essentially, it's best to think of it as a savory bread pudding when you're constructing a recipe.
+Essentially, when you're constructing a recipe, it's best to think of it as a savory bread pudding.

 The key to great bread pudding is to use the bread as a sponge to soak up as much flavorful liquid as possible.
 At the same time, you don't want it to be spongy.

 The final pudding should have a moist, custard-like texture.
 It should be firm enough to cut with a knife, but soft and tender enough to eat with a spoon, with a bit of space left over to soak up some gravy.
 Much of this has to do with how you pick and handle your bread.

 First off, you've got to decide what kind of bread you're going to use.
 Whole grain breads may have more flavor on their own, but they're rougher in texture than white-flour breads.
 Since the bread in a stuffing is more a vehicle for flavor than a flavor on its own, I prefer to use white breads—they achieve a more custard-like texture.

 It's tempting to use a high-quality, crusty, chewy, large-holed, fancy artisanal bread, but the finer hole structure of regular, supermarket-style "Italian" or "French" bread (or just plain old high-quality white sandwich bread) makes for better flavor absorption and retention, and that's what stuffings are all about, right?
 (Check out the results of our stuffing bread taste test for more details.)